zorael/kameloso/README.md

 ### Online help and commands

 Use the `help` command for a summary of available bot commands, and `help [plugin] [command]` for a brief description of a specific one.
-Mind that commands defined as *regular expressions* cannot be shown, due to technical reasons.

 The **prefix** character (here `!`) is configurable; refer to your generated configuration file.
 Common alternatives are `.` and `~`, making it `.note` and `~quote` respectively.